Human Resource And Management

 Concerned with manufacturing Concerned with the competitive business environment

-Focused on existing activities Focused on future alternative and options
+Focused on existing activities Focused on future alternatives and options

 Reactive Proactive

-Strategic management approach is much more expensive to implement than traditional management accounting.
-Usually, accountants and accounting managers are trained and educated to deal with financial figures and to fulfil requirements of financial reporting.
-However strategic management accounting presents different demands for accounting managers.
+The strategic management approach is much more expensive to implement than traditional management accounting.
+Usually, accountants and accounting managers are trained and educated to deal with financial figures and to fulfill the requirements of financial reporting.
+However, strategic management accounting presents different demands for accounting managers.
 It requires accounting managers to use internal as well as external data to make strategic decisions.
-Implementation of strategic management accounting techniques and practices as well as tools that analyze information from various sources requires a greater cost in terms of implementation and training than incorporating traditional management practices.
-Implementation of strategic management accounting approach requires proper change management.
-Managers need to be trained and well equipped to take strategic management accounting approach (Zainuddin & Sulaiman, 2016).
+Implementation of strategic management accounting techniques and practices, as well as tools that analyze information from various sources, requires a greater cost in terms of implementation and training than incorporating traditional management practices.
+Implementation of a strategic management accounting approach requires proper change management.
+Managers need to be trained and well-equipped to take a strategic management accounting approach (Zainuddin & Sulaiman, 2016).

 Accounting is the language of any organization to reveal vital and critical information about the business.
 It conveys important information about the health of the business.
-The business environment has changed and is constantly changing since past few years.
-Businesses are more flexible and need to respond to rapid changes in the business environment to earn profits, retain customers and to survive.
-Accounting is the language of a business has adapted itself to the new changes.
-New techniques and tools have evolved to cater to new needs of the constantly changing business environment.
-Thus strategic management accounting practices have emerged to cater to the new needs of emerging business models.
+The business environment has changed and is constantly changing in the past few years.
+Businesses are more flexible and need to respond to rapid changes in the business environment to earn profits, retain customers, and survive.
+Accounting is the language of a business that has adapted itself to the new changes.
+New techniques and tools have evolved to cater to the new needs of the constantly changing business environment.
+Thus, strategic management accounting practices have emerged to cater to the new needs of emerging business models.
 Globalization has presented new challenges and benefits to organizations.
-Technology and globalization have changed ways business are done.
+Technology and globalization have changed the ways business is done.
 Organizations now have to respond to the needs of global customers.
-Many new terminologies such as global market, global competition and other such terminologies have emerged to meet needs of globalization trends (Efkirin, 2014).
+Many new terminologies, such as global market, global competition, and other such terminologies, have emerged to meet the needs of globalization trends (Efkirin, 2014).
 Organizations can now enter a market anywhere in the world.
 Global competition has flared up.
-Strategic management accounting has changed as a result of this new trend too.
+Strategic management accounting has changed as a result of this new trend, too.
 Accounting managers can no longer rely on historical financial information to make decisions.
 They have to gather information from various different sources in order to forecast and predict.
 Various software and tools have emerged that allow data processing and management by extracting data from multiple sources.
-Strategic management accountants have to different policy for each region they target accordance to the needs of those regions (Baylis, 1997).
+Strategic management accountants have different policies for each region they target in accordance with the needs of those regions (Baylis, 1997).

 Deregulation has also changed the ways business are done.
 Public and government-owned organizations are centralized and have many bureaucratic lines.
-Public owned organization are generally incapable and inflexible to respond to current and rapid changes of the business environment.
-Most of the public owned organization are now being privatized.
+Public-owned organizations are generally incapable and inflexible in responding to current and rapid changes in the business environment.
+Most of the publicly owned organizations are now being privatized.
 Privatization has opened a new pool of opportunities for the organization to capture.
-With deregulation, strategic management accountants have to shift their practices from traditional management accounting to new methods of management accounting in order to be more flexible, responsive and efficient in making right decisions at the right time.
+With deregulation, strategic management accountants have to shift their practices from traditional management accounting to new methods of management accounting in order to be more flexible, responsive, and efficient in making the right decisions at the right time.
 Internal information can reveal information about future market trends.
 Effective data management is needed before reaching any final decisions.
 Management accountants have to analyze information from multiple sources to determine their strategic position and to guide their strategic moves (Dent, 1996).

 References